Practice activities and assessments

-- Instructions: Write good instructions.
+- Instructions: Provide clear instructions for your learners.
 You can include instructions in both text and video.
-Describe the activity, its importance, what students need to do, and list the materials needed to complete the assignment.
+Describe the activity, its value, what learners need to do, the expected outcome for the activity, and list the materials needed to complete the activity.

 - Examples: Provide examples.
-If you provide sample solutions, students get a chance to evaluate their own work by comparing it against the example(s).
+If you provide sample solutions, learners can evaluate their own work by comparing it against the example(s).

-- Feedback: Ensure students are getting feedback.
+- Feedback: Ensure learners are getting feedback.
 Encourage community-building and peer feedback.
-Provide students with a rubric or checklist that lists the criteria for a high-quality piece of work.
+Provide learners with a checklist that lists the criteria for a high-quality piece of work.
 This leads to more and better targeted peer feedback.